-Webmail provides you with access to your personal email, calendar, contacts and file information from any browser, whether on your laptop, desktop, or mobile devices.
+Webmail provides you with access to your personal email, calendar, contacts, and file information from any browser, whether on your laptop, desktop, or mobile device.

 Be sure to check out our Quick start guide for quick answers to common navigation questions or download our complete guide as a PDF.

 - How do I check to see if I have new mail?